Mbed-TLS/mbedtls/docs/getting_started.md

 ### What is Mbed TLS?

-Mbed TLS is an open source cryptographic library that supports a wide range of cryptographic operations, including:
+Mbed TLS is an open source library that supports a wide range of cryptographic operations and functionality, including:
 * Key management
 * Hashing
 * Symmetric cryptography